lollilol/linux-minecraft-server-startscript/README.md

 ## Overview
 Features:
-+ Start, stop and reload your minecraft server (reload works only on minecraft 1.12+ or on every spigot server)
++ Start, stop and reload your minecraft server (reload works only on minecraft 1.12+ or on every spigot/papermc server)
-+ You only need the script the folder! it automatically downloads newest spigot.jar!
++ You only need the script the folder! it automatically downloads newest paper.jar/spigot.jar!
-+ currently im supporting only Debian 8 with Java 8. (but of course you can use it on other systems, and with newer or older java.)
++ currently im supporting only Debian 8 & 9 with Java 8. (but of course you can use it on other systems, and with newer or older java.)

 ## Downloads
 #### [Raw Script](https://raw.githubusercontent.com/lollilol/linux-minecraft-server-startscript/master/minecraft.sh)